Emir Bajrami: Sweden U21

-In October 2007, Bajrami was called-up for his debut intthe Sweden U21 team.
+In October 2007, Bajrami was called up for his debut on the Sweden U21 team.
 He made his debut for the U21 national team against Republic of Ireland U21 on 12 October 2007, coming on as a 64th-minute substitute, in a 3–2 loss.
 In a follow–up match against Belgium U21, Bajrami scored his first goal for Sweden U21, in a 5–1 win.
 The next two years saw the player become a regular for the U21 national team, playing in the midfield position.
 During which, he scored two goals against Finland U21 and Netherlands U21.

 In May 2009, Bajrami was included in Sweden for the UEFA European Under-21 Championship in Sweden.
 Prior to the start of the tournament, his place was under threat when he suffered an injury during a match against BK Häcken on 29 May 2009.
 But Bajrami made a quick recovery and was fit to be included in the squad.
 In a match against Estonia on 9 June 2009, he set up two goals for the U21 national team, in a 2–1 win.
 Bajrami made his tournament debut against Belarus U21 on 16 June 2009, starting a match and played 71 minutes before being substituted, in a 5–1 win.
 He then set up two goals for Marcus Berg against Serbia U21 on 23 June 2009, as Sweden U21 won 3–1 to advance to the next round.
 During the match, Bajrami was subjected of a racist taunts from the opposition players, prompting Tommy Söderberg to defend him.
 However, he appeared as an unused substitute against England U21 in the semi–finals, as the U21 national team were eliminated from the tournament following a penalty shootout defeat.

-Two months later after the end of the tournament, Bajrami was recalled-up to the Sweden U21 squa.
+Two months later after the end of the tournament, Bajrami was recalled up to the Sweden U21 squad.
 He then scored two more goals for the U21 national team against Denmark U21 and Bulgaria U21.
 Bajrami then captained Sweden U21 three times for throughout 2010.
 He went on to make twenty–five appearances and scoring five times for the U21 national team.